+(1) Application of magnesium fertilizer and dolomitic limestone to the soil may increase the magnesium concentration in plants, although it may take several years before there is much effect from the dolomitic limestone.
 The effect of magnesium fertilizer or dolomitic limestone is generally greatest on coarse-textured acid soil that is low in potassium.
 On some soils, very high rates are required to appreciably increase the magnesium concentration in plants.

-Local recommendations should be secured before magnesium fertilizer or dolomitic limestone is used.
-The amount of magnesium required may vary considerably, depending on the soil pH, texture, and potassium content.
+Local recommendations should be obtained before magnesium fertilizer or dolomitic limestone is used.
+The amount of magnesium used may vary considerably, depending on the soil pH, texture, and potassium content.
 Local recommendations should also be followed to avoid using too much nitrogen and potassium fertilizer.